jonro2955/odin_foundations_2_google_homepage/README.md

+# Google Homepage

-This is the 2nd project in the Odin project's Foundations curriculum.
+This is the 2nd project in The Odin Project's Foundations curriculum.

 The goal is to make a visual clone of the Google search homepage using basic HTML, CSS and some image resources.
 View the live version: https://jonro2955.github.io/odin_foundations_2_google_homepage/